How to have a healthy Christmas

 A lot of people say, well it's just once a year.
 What does it matter if I let my hair down?
 "But don't use it as an excuse," says Sian Porter, a dietitian and spokesperson for the BDA.
 "At this time of year, it's easy to hide under your layers of woolly jumpers and ignore what's going on underneath them."

-One way of not letting the eating get out of control, says Sian, is to stick to normal meal times.
+One way of not letting the eating get out of control, says Sian, is to stick to usual meal times.

 Start with a healthy breakfast, preferably one that is going to keep you full for a while, such as porridge oats or a smoked-salmon bagel.
 That way you won't be tempted to dip into the snacks as much.